spmielke/spmielke.github.io/Prot-Struct-fr-DM_abs.md

 #### Impacts

-... "the observed correlation between ACS and SSC can be used to monitor structural changes in real time, such as in protein folding experiments, to detect large-scale structural changes in complex formation and to identify initial protein folds in high throughput proteomics applications." ... \[cf., our similar statement\] ...
+... "the observed correlation between ACS and SSC can be used to monitor structural changes in real time, such as in protein folding experiments, to detect large-scale structural changes in complex formation and to identify initial protein folds in high throughput proteomics applications." ...

+... \[cf., our similar statements:\] ...

+...
+"ACS methods might provide a novel technique for monitoring protein structural changes in real time, such as in protein folding experiments.
+Such methods might also be used to detect major structural changes that occur upon protein– protein, protein–DNA/RNA, and other complex formations, to provide some direct experimental structural information in situations in which other techniques are incapable of doing so (e.g. in studies of large and/or highly disordered proteins), and to facilitate initial protein fold identification in high throughput proteomics applications." ...

 #### Methods